 For the next 175 years, the Vermont Historical Society pursued its mission of documenting the remarkable history of the state.
 Its organization and methods have evolved over time, as history organizations have changed from antiquarian libraries and “cabinets of curiosities” to valued community centers and first-rate educational institutions.

-Visitors to Farmers’ Night on February 20 will step back into time to experience the sweeping changes and excitement of the 1830s and celebrate the landmark founding of the Vermont Historical Society. if you cannot attend, this program will be streaming on VPR online.
+Visitors to Farmers’ Night on February 20 stepped back into time to experience the sweeping changes and excitement of the 1830s and celebrate the landmark founding of the Vermont Historical Society.